wgillaspy/temp-cont/README.md

 - Board code is tested locally on the workstation and once confirmed as working then
 - The code is pushed to github.
 - The github webhook calls out to Jenkins on the same private network as the temperature controller.
-- The Jenkins instance creates a docker in docker build container
+- The Jenkins instance creates a build container
 - The build container then packages up the arduino code into an avr-dude container and sends it to a raspberry pi that the temperature controller is connected to via usb.
 - The build container requests that the container start then
 - At container start, the temperature controller code is compiled within the avr-dude container on the remote raspberry pi and then deployed to the temperature controller board.